-The neighborhood dining scene, then, stands as a multifaceted area with an array of countries represented.
-Food carts serve Nepalese momos next to carts slinging barbecue jerk chicken wings.
-Iraqi and Basque restaurants share the same stretch of street.
-And next to a temporarily shuttered pie cafe and a French boulangerie, a chef churns out some of the city’s best sushi.
-The map below dives into the some of finest dining and drinking on Alberta as it stands today, from the corner store serving fried chicken and jojos to the Hawaiian restaurant with a line curling around the block.
+The neighborhood dining scene, then, is a multifaceted arena with an array of countries represented.
+The map below dives into the some of finest dining and drinking on Alberta as it stands today, from the corner store serving fried chicken and jojos to the subterranean wine bar serving dealer’s choice pours.

 Note: Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.Read More